inpta/pinta/README.md

 A detailed description of `pinta` is given in Susobhanan et al., 2020 (https://arxiv.org/abs/2007.02930).
-If you use this pipeline in your research, please cite this paper.
+If you use this pipeline in your research, please cite this paper, along with the ones for the two RFI excision tools that `pinta` heavily make use of (`RFIClean`: https://arxiv.org/abs/2012.11630, `gptool`:to be updated).

 ## Installing